CartoDB/Geospatial-Risk-Summit-CARTO/README.md

-# Scaling climate risk analysis with CARTO
+# Scaling Climate Risk Analysis with CARTO
 ## Geospatial Risk Summit, 2025

 Welcome to the **[CARTO](https://carto.com/) Geospatial Risk Summit 2025** workshop!
 Our goal is to build a **real-time dashboard** that tracks the **number and value of assets** in areas impacted by climate risks, updated daily.
 This workshop will guide you through creating insights that help mitigate and understand these risks.